Information For Authors

 Click here for a PDF of the instructions

-Author credentials: State each author’s current academic appointment(s) in the byline.
+Author credentials: State academic appointment(s) below each person’s byline.
 For example:

 Associate professor, department of psychiatry